Set 11 | 501 - 550

 (Adj.) (भ्रष्ट)

-Example: The story revolves around a depraved character with no sense of morality.
+Sentence: The story revolves around a depraved character with no sense of morality.

 To feel and express strong disapproval